Logan27/fuel-tracker/docs/testing-guide.md

     await user.type(screen.getByLabelText(/password/i), 'password123');
     await user.click(screen.getByRole('button', { name: /sign in/i }));

-    // Проверки...
+    // Assertions...
   });
 });
 ```

 ## Best Practices

-### 1. Именование тестов
+### 1. Naming Tests

-- Используй `describe` для группировки
+- Use `describe` for grouping
-- `it` должен описывать что тест делает: "should do something"
+- `it` should describe what the test does: "should do something"
-- Читабельные названия: `it('should show validation error for invalid email')`
+- Readable names: `it('should show validation error for invalid email')`

 ### 2. Arrange-Act-Assert (AAA)